pmndrs/zustand/readme.md

 ## Selecting multiple state slices

 Just like with Reduxes mapStateToProps, useStore can select state, either atomically or by returning an object.
-It will run a small shallow-equal test over the results you return and update the component on changes.
+It will run a small shallow-equal test over the results you return and update the component on changes only.

 ```jsx
 const { foo, bar } = useStore(state => ({ foo: state.foo, bar: state.bar }))